AndrewWPhillips/eggql/TUTORIAL.md

 	Hero func(episode int) Character `egg:"hero,args(episode=2)"`
 }
 ```
 This also shows our first use of the **egg: key** stored in the `Hero` field's **tag string**.
 This sort of metadata in Go can be attached to any field of a struct by adding a string after the field declaration.
-(Note that these strings usually use back-quotes (`) rather than double-quotes (") so we don't have to _escape_ the double quotes within the string.)
-The options in the egg: key's data are comma-separated (using a similar format to json:, xml:, etc keys).
+(Note that these strings usually use back-quotes (\`) rather than double-quotes (") so we don't have to _escape_ the double quotes within the string.)
+The options in the `egg:` key's data are comma-separated (using a similar format to json:, xml:, etc tag keys).

-The first option in the metadata is the resolver name - in this case `hero`.
+The first option in the `egg:` metadata is the resolver name - in this case `hero`.
 We don't really need to supply the name, in this case, as it defaults to the field name (`Hero`) with the first letter converted to lower-case.

-The 2nd option of the egg: key (`args(episode=2)`) specifies the resolver arguments.
-The number of arguments (comma-separated) in the `args` option must match the number of function parameters (except that the function may also include an initial context.Context parameter as discussed below).
+The 2nd option of the `egg:` key (`args(episode=2)`) specifies the resolver arguments.
+The number of arguments (comma-separated) in the `args` option must match the number of function parameters (except that the function may also include an initial `context.Context` parameter as discussed later).
 The names of the argument(s) must be given in the `args` (in this case there is just one called `episode`) and you can also give an optional default value (in this case `2`).
-[Technical note: we can't obtain the argument name from the function parameters as Go reflection only stores the types of function parameters not their names.]
+[Technical note: you always need to supply a name since we can't obtain the argument name from the `Hero` function parameter name as Go reflection only provides the types of function parameters not their names.]

 Here is a complete program with the `Hero` resolver.
 Note that I changed the `Hero()` function to return a pointer to `Character`; this allows us to return a null value when an invalid episode number has been provided as the argument.
 (I could have instead changed the resolver function to return a 2nd `error` value as we will see later.)